-To integrate subscription forms in WordPress you must first have created a form in Easymailing.
-If you have not yet created a subscription form, please see the following article: Create my first form
+To integrate subscription forms in WordPress, you first need to create a form in Easymailing.
+If you haven't created a subscription form yet, you can check the following article: Create my first form

 Table of Contents